-If we seek shareholder approval of our initial business combination, our sponsor and members of our management team agreed to vote in favor of such initial business combination, regardless of how our public shareholders vote.
+If we seek shareholder approval of our initial business combination, our sponsor and members of our management team have agreed to vote in favor of such initial business combination, regardless of how our public shareholders vote.

-Our sponsor owns, on an as-converted basis, 20% of our outstanding ordinary shares (excluding the private placement shares).
+Our sponsor will own, on an as-converted basis, 20% of our outstanding ordinary shares (excluding the private placement shares) immediately following the completion of this offering.
 Our sponsor and members of our management team also may from time to time purchase Class A ordinary shares prior to the completion of our initial business combination.
-Our amended and restated memorandum and articles of association provide that, if we seek shareholder approval, we will complete our initial business combination only if a majority of the ordinary shares, represented in person or by proxy and entitled to vote thereon, voted at a shareholder meeting are voted in favor of the business combination.
-As a result, in addition to our initial shareholders' founder shares and private placement shares, we would need 5,356,751, or 35.83%, of the 14,950,000 public shares sold in our Initial Public Offering to be voted in favor of an initial business combination in order to have our initial business combination approved (assuming all issued and outstanding shares are voted and the private placement shares issued to our sponsor are voted in favor of the transaction).
+Our amended and restated memorandum and articles of association will provide that, if we seek shareholder approval, we will complete our initial business combination only if a majority of the ordinary shares, represented in person or by proxy and entitled to vote thereon, voted at a shareholder meeting are voted in favor of the business combination.
+As a result, in addition to our initial shareholders' founder shares and private placement shares, we would need 4,645,001, or 35.73%, of the 13,000,000 public shares sold in this offering to be voted in favor of an initial business combination in order to have our initial business combination approved (assuming all issued and outstanding shares are voted, the private placement shares to be issued to our sponsor are voted in favor of the transaction and the over-allotment option is not exercised).
 Accordingly, if we seek shareholder approval of our initial business combination, the agreement by our sponsor and our management team to vote in favor of our initial business combination will increase the likelihood that we will receive the requisite shareholder approval for such initial business combination.